Student Responsibility for Registration

 Changes in Registration (Drop/Adds)

-Registration changes may be processed through the second week of the semester without charge and without withdrawal grades.
+Registration changes may be processed through the second week of the semester without withdrawal grades, although a fee will be charged for changes after 5:00 p.m. of week one of each term.
 Specific dates for the drop/add period are published in the academic calendar.

 A student may drop a course during the drop/add period without instructor permission.
 After the first five days of the semester, courses may be added only with instructor permission.

 Late Registration Changes

 A late registration fee is charged for all changes made after 5:00 p.m. on Friday of the first week of the term.
 See Late registration fee information in the Costs and Fees section of the catalog.
 After the deadline, students may, with the instructor’s permission:

 - add credit courses